AristurtleDev/monogame-aseprite-docs/docs/guides/sprite.md

 ## Creating a `Sprite`

-There are a couple of ways to create a `Sprite`; you can create it from an existing `AsepriteFile` instance or from an existing `TextureAtlas` instance.
-Alternatively, you can create it using the MGCB Editor when you import your aseprite file.
+There are a couple of ways to create a `Sprite`; you can create it from an existing `AsepriteFile` instance, an existing `TextureAtlas` instance, or an existing `SpriteSheet` instance.
+The `Sprite` class can also be created manually with the constructor using a `TextureRegion` or a `Texture2D`.

 The following sections cover how to create the `Sprite` from the methods discussed above: